cutydina/cutydina-icons/README.md

-# cutydina-icons
+# CutyDina Icons
-Icons for my website
+This is just my personal icon library for using on my website.